divorce law

 What organisations provide Family Dispute Resolution?

 FDR can be provided by a range of organisations and individuals.
-These include Family Relationship Centres, legal aid commissions, community organisations, lawyers and social workers.
+These include Family Relationship Centers, legal aid commissions, community organisations, lawyers and social workers.
 The Family Dispute Resolution Register provides an online portal from which to search for the nearest FDR practitioner by typing in your postcode or your suburb.

 legal practice